What is Transitional Kindergarten (TK)?

 4. Will the daily schedule be the same CUSD’s full day traditional kindergarten?

 The TK daily schedule is different than our full day traditional kindergarten.
-Transitional Kindergarten students attend school (Fall Trimester, Dates TBD) from 8:10-11:40am, Monday-Friday; (Winter Trimester, Dates TBD) from 8:10-2:15pm on Thursday-Friday and 8:10-11:40am on Monday/Tuesday/Wednesday; and (Spring Trimester, Dates TBD) from 8:10-2:15pm on Monday/Tuesday/Thursday/Friday and 8:10-11:40am on Wednesdays in preparation for full day traditional kindergarten.
+Transitional Kindergarten students attend school (Fall Trimester, August 24-November 17) from 8:10-11:40am, Monday-Friday; (Winter Trimester, November 27-March 2) from 8:10-2:15pm on Thursday-Friday and 8:10-11:40am on Monday/Tuesday/Wednesday; and (Spring Trimester, March 5-June 14) from 8:10-2:15pm on Monday/Tuesday/Thursday/Friday and 8:10-11:40am on Wednesdays in preparation for full day traditional kindergarten.
 Though state law mandates that TK and kindergarten receive identical instructional minutes, many schools apply for and receive a waiver when kindergarten instructional minutes exceed state requirements.
 CUSD falls within this category and received a waiver from the State Board of Education on March 2016, to have differing instructional minutes for TK and traditional kindergarten.

 5. I am still not sure if this is the right thing to do for my child and I hear that CUSD offers a pre-assessment for TK and K students.
 Will that still occur this year?